 Martina is an associated member of the Natural Voice Network and one of her songs features in their recent compilation This Room Sings.
 Martina’s choral compositions have also been performed at festivals such as the Totally Thames Festival (Sing for Water) and The Big Data Sing (UCL) and in performances with the London Bubble Theatre and the new factory of the eccentric actor.

-Martina has just completed an acapella composition for the three witches in a RADA production of Macbeth:
+In February 2020 Martina’s vocal score for the three witches was performed in a RADA production of Macbeth:

 The Big Data Sing: a song cycle commissioned by UCL Culture in 2017